Romar-II/marek-armulik-decision-engine-backend/README.md

 - personalCode: The customer's personal ID code.
 - loanAmount: The requested loan amount.
 - loanPeriod: The requested loan period.
+- loanCountry: The country from which loan is requested

 **Request example:**